NOTE

 What is heaven other than where you are not yet?

 The ship glides as if it must!
-It does so under the persistent battering of waves, the unyielding slaps of winds, the bone-shattering bites of cold at night, blinding light, and the scalding heat of the sun during the day.
-Your pains outlive you merely by a wink, by a knot—no more, no less.
-Unknowingly, you devote yourself to anchoring your heart in faith and becoming vigilant to elude drowning, letting go of your vocation if there is still anything left.
+Under the persistent battering of waves, the unyielding slaps of winds, the bone-shattering bites of cold at night, blinding light, and the scalding heat of the sun during the day.
+Despite this, your boat floats, and your pains seem only to survive you by a breath, by a single knot’s length—no more, no less.
+Not out of resignation but instinct, you anchor your heart in faith and remain watchful, keenly aware of the risk of drowning.
+You relinquish any lingering attachment to your former intent or vocation if there is still anything left.
 Without the prospect of negotiating at any instant with anything, going back to the berth or moving onward to the shore becomes interchangeable.
-The anatomical reflex to defy or to oppose the moments you find yourself in is not what you do to stay afloat.
-By then, you have uncovered that offering enough of you, from every cell to the eternal, is most beneficial for the time being, for as long as your vessel floats.
-Until everything evaporates without animosity, like the bubbles of the sea.
-An inevitability that awaits all.
+Your body’s reflex to defy or oppose the moments you find yourself in is not what you do to stay afloat; instead, you offer enough from every cell to the eternal.
+To remain an observer until everything evaporates without animosity, like the bubbles of the sea.
+An inevitability that awaits you and everyone else you shared your journey with on the land!

-Fatigue tiptoes on you, and all your muscles become a heavy burden.
+Fatigue tiptoes on you until even your own muscles feel like a weight you can no longer carry.
 You drift momentarily into slumber from weariness.
-In your hypnagogia, the silhouette of your Eden flashes into your imagination out of nowhere.
-You feel nostalgic.
-The images seem like a familiar moniker from the places and moments you had been to already!
-You wish you could have been the hoarder of metiers and moments of life that seemed ordinary.
-A sigh escapes you while searching for clarity, leaving you unsure yet in this world’s embrace.
-You look at the sea and the sky; they are still the same but emerge differently now.
+In your hypnagogia, the silhouette of your Eden flickers into view, stirring a deep nostalgia.
+The scenes feel strangely familiar, like names you have already whispered over places and moments now lost to time!
+You wish you could have been the hoarder of métiers and moments of life that seemed ordinary.
+A sigh escapes while you struggle to ease into clarity.
+You are left unsure yet in this world’s embrace.
+To you, the sea and sky seem pristine, with a lullaby, as if to assure you.